History of the Jews of Grimsby: Institutions

-Grimsby's first Jewish congregation dates from 1865, with the new-built Sir Moses Montefiore Synagogue opening in 1888, later expanded with a school and ritual bath-house behind; it is now a listed building.
+Grimsby's first Jewish congregation dates from 1865, with the new-built Sir Moses Montefiore Synagogue opening in 1888, later expanded with a school and ritual bath-house behind; the synagogue has been a Grade II listed building since 1999.
 The financier and philanthropist Montefiore (resident in Ramsgate) died aged 100 a week after the foundation stone-laying in 1885.

 Grimsby's Old Jewish Cemetery, in Doughty Road, dates from 1854, closing around 1920.
 Most burials were in other towns until the First Avenue Jewish Cemetery opened in 1896, around which time a burial society was formed.
 Among the approximately 500 First Avenue graves are several of those who died at sea on the journey from Europe.
 It holds two Commonwealth War Graves, both airmen killed in World War Two, commemorated on a plaque at the Montefiore Synagogue (above), as are six Jewish servicemen from Grimsby who died in service among the 43 men who fought during World War One.

 A young men's association was formed in 1895, a charity for the poor formed in 1900, and young refugees from Nazi Germany were taken in c.
 1939.